 High school students can start getting ready to major in accounting before they even begin college.
 Many schools offer accounting classes, and students should take as many of those as possible.
 They should also take economics, finance, math, and computer science.

 What Else You Need to Know

-- Some colleges call the accounting major; accountancy, accounting technology or accounting and financial management.
+- Some colleges have other names for the accounting major.
+They call it accountancy, accounting technology, or accounting and financial management.

-- Only licensed Certified Public Accountants (CPAs) are allowed, legally, to file documents with the United States Securities and Exchange Commission (SEC).
-Many people opt for this license because it makes them more competitive job candidates.
-Individual states issue these licenses and each has its own rules for doing so.
-All CPA candidates must meet certain educational requirements and take the Uniform CPA Examination.
-To keep their license, they must take continuing education courses.
+- Many companies are required to file documents with the Securities and Exchange Commission (SEC), a U.S. government agency.
+Only licensed Certified Public Accountants (CPAs) are allowed to prepare these documents and therefore many accounting degree holders opt to get this license.
+It makes them more competitive job candidates.
+Individual states certify accountants and each has its own rules for doing so.
+All CPA candidates must meet specific educational requirements and take the Uniform CPA Examination.
+To keep their licenses, they must take continuing education courses.

-- Master's degree programs are available for students who have an undergraduate degree in accounting or another business subject and for those who have no prior background in this area.
+- Master's degree programs are available for students who have an undergraduate degree in accounting or another business subject, as well as for those who have no prior background in this subject.

 - Individuals who want to earn a master's degree can opt for a Master's in Business Administration (MBA) with a concentration in accounting, a Master's of Science Degree in Accounting, or a Master's of Science Degree in Taxation.